 - Debt securities: These are loans, or bonds, issued to the market by companies and governments.
 Because bonds are loans offered by reputable organizations, they are much safer than stocks.

-- Derivatives: These can be based on stocks or bonds, but also include futures contracts.
+- Derivatives: A derivative can be based on stocks or bonds, but also include futures contracts.
 Those contracts, including commodities futures, allow investors to bet for or against the price of a particular asset.
 However, derivatives contain far more risk than either stocks or bonds and may be a poor choice for a new investor.

 Securities are traded through stock markets and secondary markets, though bonds are usually restricted to the latter.
 The U.S. Securities and Exchange Commission oversees the sale and trade of securities with the help of Self-Regulatory Organizations (SROs).
 Those groups include he National Association of Securities Dealers (NASD) and the Financial Industry Regulatory Authority (FINRA).